DiscM/flowstatedemos/QuickStart.md

 - Radio Signal Rescue
 - The Last Cool Room
 - Neighborhood Bulletin Board
+- Microgrid Cable Connector
+- Seed Bombing Run

 ### What To Add

 For a 30-minute version:

 - Rename the idea of `coins` into a climate resource: seeds, tools, compost, repair parts, or water canisters.
-- Change the player counter from only a number into a goal label.
+- Change the counter from only a number into a goal label.
 - Move or delete some coin instances in `game.tscn` so the path feels intentional.
 - Add one ending condition when enough resources are collected.